top of page

 I doubt it's entirely necessary to spell out how the stages of Grief might show up in regard to climate change.
 It's a helluva lot more obvious than how to spell mnemonic, of that much I'm sure.
 But I'll give it a go anyway; then we'll get into "Action," and the smidge o' hope I lured some of you in with from the get-go.

-Without specifying the science, statistics, timelines, temperatures, mass extinctions or planned excursions to Mars, it's relatively easy to see that our climate is changing, in my lifetime, probably yours, and certainly our children's.
+Without specifying the science, statistics, timelines, temperatures, mass extinctions or planned excursions to Mars, it's relatively easy to see that our climate is changing, in my lifetime, probably yours, and certainly our children and grandchildren's.
 Yet, some still fervently deny it.
 And, there you have it!
 Phase 1, Grief: Denial.

 (Let us insert a note here that these stages are not always sequential, nor are they necessarily complete once one has moved on.
 They are cyclical, swapable, and as I tried to put it kindly before, they're rather loyal til the end).

-A for Anger is almost as obvious as Denial.
+A for Anger is almost as clear as Denial.
 I know many of us are experiencing this, at times to a maddening degree––towards ourselves, our forefathers, and our climate change-denying brethren.
-The most extreme manifestation of Anger I've seen looks something like misanthropy–hatred of humankind.
-I have a different perspective, that humans are part of nature too, therefore cannot inherently destroy it.
-Better yet, that we're on a developmental journey as a species much like the individual path to maturity; but these thoughts are too long-winded for today, so I'll share instead how this misanthropic take generally makes me feel (I say "generally" purposefully; I have my days of Anger at humanity, too, don't you worry): This perspective makes me incredibly sad.
-Which in the language of DABDA, I suppose, would be Depressed.
+The most extreme manifestation of Anger I've seen look something like misanthropy–hatred of humankind.
+I have a different perspective, that humans are part of nature too, therefore cannot destroy it without also destroying ourselves.
+Better yet, I like to think we're on a developmental journey as a species, much as individuals grow to maturity; but these thoughts are too long-winded for today, so I'll share instead how this misanthropic take generally makes me feel (I say "generally" purposefully; I have my days of Anger at humanity, too, don't you worry): This perspective makes me incredibly sad.
+Which in the language of DABDA, would be Depressed.
 (I'm so glad I skipped Bargaining, B. T. Dubs, not only because it's the hardest for me to define, but because now I get to model my point that these stages do not necessarily go in order).
 In contrast to the abstractness of Bargaining, Depression at this point is pretty darn tangible in most of our lives.
 What are the number one and two reasons people seek therapy these days?
 "Anxiety" and "Depression."
 And I'm perfectly confident stating that without a single footnote to back me.

-Depression is the part of Grief most likely to take us hostage, keep us trapped.
+Depression is the part of Grief that's most likely to take us hostage, and keep us stuck.
 It threatens to suffocate us like the nearest fire's smoke, not as damaging as the fire itself, yet still causing immense difficulty after prolonged exposure without reprieve.
 Depression is where tears, fatigue, and lethargy thrive.
 It's the land of hopelessness, exhaustion and despair.

-I'm aware this may all be TMI, as your therapist, potential therapist, or therapist-person-you-sometimes-follow-online; but I'm sharing anyway because the days of blank-slate-therapists had better be over, or I'm out!
+I'm aware this may all be TMI, as your therapist, potential therapist, or therapist-you-follow-online; but I'm sharing anyway because the days of blank-slate-therapists had better be over, or I'm out!
 And because this situation is so not unique.
-I know each and every one of you has been in one similar, better, and in best cases not worse.
+I know each and every one of you has been in a similar, better, and in best cases not worse scenario.

-Did I mention we're trapped inside?!?
-Not just because of Covid, no–– but because of the purple air blanket of smoke we've been sweating under for days!!
+Did I mention we're also forced inside?!?
+Not just because of Covid, no–– but because of the Purple Air blanket of smoke we've been sweating under for days!!
 Annd, a teensy taste of Anger emerges, even though I recognize the relative and immense privilege of my circumstances.

 The last and final Kübler-Ross stage of Grief is Acceptance, as you already know (yep; I skipped Bargaining altogether!
 I'm currently busy Bargaining with Bargaining in the background, pleading with it to get lost!).
 Acceptance is the part where we finally acknowledge and find peace with what is.
 We can tell our story without getting pulled into the pain, and move forward toward a future not consumed by our past.
 This is the part where we shift into Action, and possibly, Hope.
 (Why not make all our good friends proper, hm?).